Measuring up

 When it comes to the size of an area to be checked, the standard breaks it down into three categories: less than 300 sq. ft. of the coated area; 300 – 1,000 sq. ft; and greater than 1,000 sq. ft.
 The first category will see every 100 square foot area measured for coating thickness; while for those sections 300 – 1,000 sq. ft., three random areas will be selected and measured.
 Sections greater than 1,000 sq. ft. will involve selecting three random areas from the first 1,000 sq. ft. for testing, plus one additional area for each additional 1,000 sq. ft.
 The standard provides further details.

-To learn more about this subject or to enrol and become a qualified Coating Surveyor please click here.
+To learn more about this subject or to enrol and become a qualified Coating Surveyor, please take a look at our Coating Surveys Course, endorsed by ICorr and accredited by the Royal Society of Chemistry and Lloyd’s Register.